Mohammad Mosaddegh: Operation Ajax

-In March 1953, Secretary of State John Foster Dulles directed the CIA, which was headed by his younger brother Allen Dulles, to draft plans to overthrow Mossadegh.
+In March 1953, Secretary of State John Foster Dulles directed the CIA, which was headed by his younger brother Allen Dulles, to draft plans to overthrow Mosaddegh.
 On 4 April 1953, Dulles approved $1 million to be used "in any way that would bring about the fall of Mosaddegh".
-Soon the CIA's Tehran station started to launch a propaganda campaign against Mossadegh.
-Finally, according to The New York Times, in early June, American and British intelligence officials met again, this time in Beirut, and put the finishing touches on the strategy.
+Soon the CIA's Tehran station started to launch a propaganda campaign against Mosaddegh.

+According to The New York Times, in early June, American and British intelligence officials met again, this time in Beirut, and put the finishing touches on the strategy.
 Soon afterward, according to his later published accounts, the chief of the CIA's Near East and Africa division, Kermit Roosevelt, Jr. the grandson of US President Theodore Roosevelt, arrived in Tehran to direct it.
-In 2000, The New York Times made partial publication of a leaked CIA document titled Clandestine Service History – Overthrow of Premier Mosaddegh of Iran – November 1952 – August 1953.
+In 2000, The New York Times partially published a leaked CIA document titled Clandestine Service History – Overthrow of Premier Mosaddegh of Iran – November 1952 – August 1953.

 The plot, known as Operation Ajax, centered on convincing Iran's monarch to issue a decree to dismiss Mosaddegh from office, as he had attempted some months earlier.
-But the Shah was terrified to attempt such a dangerously unpopular and risky move against Mosaddegh.
-It would take much persuasion and many US-funded meetings, which included bribing his sister Ashraf with a mink coat and money, to successfully change his mind.
+But the Shah was afraid to attempt such a risky move against Mosaddegh.
+It would take several meetings with American officials, one of which included bribing his sister Ashraf with a mink coat and money, to successfully change his mind.

 Mosaddegh became aware of the plots against him and grew increasingly wary of conspirators acting within his government.
-According to Donald Wilber, who was involved in the plot to remove Mossadegh from power, in early August, Iranian CIA operatives pretending to be socialists and nationalists threatened Muslim leaders with "savage punishment if they opposed Mossadegh", thereby giving the impression that Mossadegh was cracking down on dissent earlier than planned, and stirring anti-Mossadegh sentiments within the religious community.
-A referendum to dissolve parliament and give the prime minister power to make law was submitted to voters, and it passed with 99 per cent approval, 2,043,300 votes to 1300 votes against.
-According to historian Mark Gasiorowski, "There were separate polling stations for yes and no votes, producing sharp criticism of Mosaddeq" and that the "controversial referendum...gave the CIA's precoup propaganda campaign to show up Mosaddeq as an anti-democratic dictator an easy target".
-On or around 16 August, Parliament was suspended indefinitely, and Mosaddeq's emergency powers were extended.
+According to Donald Wilber, who was involved in the plot to remove Mosaddegh from power, in early August, Iranian CIA operatives pretending to be socialists and nationalists threatened Muslim leaders with "savage punishment if they opposed Mosaddegh", thereby giving the impression that Mosaddegh was cracking down on dissent, and stirring anti-Mosaddegh sentiments within the religious community.

+A referendum to dissolve parliament and give the prime minister power to make law was submitted to voters, and it passed with 99 per cent approval, 2,043,300 votes to 1,300 votes against.
+According to historian Mark Gasiorowski, "There were separate polling stations for yes and no votes, producing sharp criticism of Mosaddegh" and that the "controversial referendum...gave the CIA's precoup propaganda campaign to show up Mosaddegh as an anti-democratic dictator an easy target".
+On 16 August, after an initial failed coup attempt by the CIA,the Parliament was suspended indefinitely, and Mosaddegh's emergency powers were extended.

 Declassified documents released by the CIA in 2017 revealed that—after the Shah had fled to Italy—CIA headquarters believed the coup to have failed.
-Following the initial failed coup by the foreign-backed General Fazlollah Zahedi, the CIA sent Roosevelt a telegram on 18 August 1953 telling him to flee Iran immediately, but Roosevelt ignored it and began work on the second coup, circulating a false account that Mossadegh attempted to seize the throne and bribed Iranian agents.
+Following the initial failed coup by the foreign-backed General Fazlollah Zahedi, the CIA sent Roosevelt a telegram on 18 August 1953 telling him to flee Iran immediately, but Roosevelt ignored it and began work on the second coup, circulating a false account that Mosaddegh attempted to seize the throne and bribed Iranian agents.